nucypher/nucypher/docs/source/pre_application/running_a_node.rst

 .. attention::

-    In order to run a PRE node on Threshold, ``nucypher`` version 6.0.0 is required, but is not yet available.
-See `releases <https://pypi.org/project/nucypher/#history>`_.
+    In order to run a PRE node on Threshold, ``nucypher`` v6.0.0 or above will be required.

-    However, this documentation can be used in the interim to gain a better understanding of the logistics of running a PRE node.
+    See `releases <https://pypi.org/project/nucypher/#history>`_ for the latest version.

 .. note::